Vyral/base-template/_posts/2019-09-06-how-to-know-how-much-you-should-offer.md

 {% include youtube.html %}

-If you’re wondering how much you should offer for a home, here’s a quick checklist of factors to take into account that will help you come up with a definitive number:&nbsp;
+If you’re wondering how much you should offer for a home, here’s a quick checklist of points to take into account that will help you come up with a definitive number:&nbsp;

 **1\.
 What the comps say.** Everyone should have an opinion of what a property is worth, and any offer should have some math behind it.